 One possibility for obtaining a fellowship is through the Orange Knowledge Programme (OKP).

-The OKP application will have to be done via the online application system of Nuffic (ATLAS).
+The OKP application will have to be done via the online application system of Nuffic (DELTA).
 OKP application deadline for academic year 2019-2020: 25 March 2019.

 Please note that the academic application to KIT, Royal Tropical Institute has to be received at the latest 1 month before the OKP deadline (so 25 February 2019).
 You are advised however to apply to KIT as early as possible.